A fruity twist on a classic – This Strawberry Monkey Bread with deliciously macerated strawberries is perfect for breakfast or brunch.

 2-3tubesGrands Southern Homestyle Butter Tastin’ Biscuits*16.3 ounces each

 Spray a large bundt cake pan with cooking spray.
 The inside of the pan should measure at least 9 ½ inches in diameter.

 Macerate the strawberries:

-Prepare the coating:
+Prepare the dough:

-Add the strawberry puree and vanilla bean paste.
+Add the strawberry puree and vanilla extract.
 Increase the speed to high and mix until smooth.
 You can add more powdered sugar or strawberry puree until you reach desired consistency.
 Spoon or drizzle the icing over the monkey bread.
 Serve warm or at room temperature.

 Baked for 45-50 minutes.
 Biscuits are salty so use unsalted butter.
 The pan was VERY full.

 *If you have a large bundt pan (at least 9 1/2″ inches wide and holds at least 12 cups), use 3 tubes of biscuits.
 We prefered the bread this way because it was easier to eat.
 Two tubes works as well, and I recommend two tubes if you like a “gooier” monkey bread.
 I tried Butter Tastin’ biscuits which we liked best, but Southern Style Buttermilk are good as well.Refer to the article above for more tips and tricks.The calories shown are based on the bread being cut into 15 pieces, with 1 serving being 1 slice.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.
 The information in the nutrition box are calculated through a program and there is room for error.
 If you need an accurate count, I recommend running the ingredients through your favorite nutrition calculator.**